 If you’re using Animoto, you can easily create a text call to action by adding text to any block of your video.
 The video template below features a strong CTA to "Book today and get 25% off."

 Text calls to action don’t have to be in video form.
 You can also write out a call to action on a landing page or blog post.
-This is usually most effective when there’s also a call-to-action button involved, which we’ll get to in the next section.
+This is usually most effective when there’s also a call-to-action button involved.

 Call-to-action buttons can take a variety of forms.
 They can exist on a page, just like this button: